Timeline of ancient Greek mathematicians: Hellenic mathematicians

 The conquests of Alexander the Great around c.
 330 BC led to Greek culture being spread around much of the Mediterranean region, especially in Alexandria, Egypt.
 This is why the Hellenistic period of Greek mathematics is typically considered as beginning in the 4th century BC.
 During the Hellenistic period, many people living in those parts of the Mediterranean region subject to Greek influence ended up adopting the Greek language and sometimes also Greek culture.
 Consequently, some of the Greek mathematicians from this period may not have been "ethnically Greek" with respect to the modern Western notion of ethnicity, which is much more rigid than most other notions of ethnicity that existed in the Mediterranean region at the time.
-Ptolemy, for example, was said to originated from Upper Egypt, which is far South of Alexandria, Egypt.
+Ptolemy, for example, was said to have originated from Upper Egypt, which is far South of Alexandria, Egypt.
 Regardless, their contemporaries considered them Greek.

-Straightedge and compass constructions

-For the most part, straightedge and compass constructions dominated ancient Greek mathematics and most theorems and results were stated and proved in terms of geometry.
-The straightedge is an idealized ruler that can draw arbitrarily long lines but (unlike modern rulers) it has no markings on it.
-A compass can draw a circle starting from two given points: the center and a point on the circle.
-Thus a straightedge is used to construct lines while compasses are used to construct circles.

-Geometric constructions using lines, such as those formed by the straightedge of a taut rope, and circles, such as those formed by a compass or by a straightedge (such a taut rope) rotated around a point, were also used outside of the Mediterranean region.

-The Shulba Sutras from the Vedic period of Indian mathematics, for instance, contains geometric instructions on how to physically construct a (quality) fire-altar by using a taut rope as a straightedge.
-These alters could have various shapes but for theological reasons, they were all required to have the same area.
-This consequently required a high precision construction along with (written) instructions on how to geometrically construct such alters with the tools that were most widely available throughout the Indian subcontinent (and elsewhere) at the time.
-Ancient Greek mathematicians went one step further by axiomatizing plane geometry in such a way that straightedge and compass constructions became mathematical proofs.
-Euclid's Elements was the culmination of this effort and for over two thousand years, even as late as the 19th century, it remained the "standard text" on mathematics throughout the Mediterranean region (including Europe and the Middle East), and later also in North and South America after European colonization.